7 Targeting Strategies Food Marketers Need to Know Now

 Psychographic

 Psychographic targeting uses consumers’ general activities, interests, and opinions to understand the cognitive factors that drive their behaviors.
 This includes emotional responses and motivations; moral, ethical, and political values; and inherent attitudes and biases.
 These factors can then be used to create segments to target media with.
 Many platforms have psychographic data about their users that can be applied to targeting.
-For example, a frozen pizza brand looking to drive sales for super bowl weekend can target people on Facebook who include a favorite football team in their profile for.
+For example, a frozen pizza brand looking to drive sales for super bowl weekend can target people on Facebook who include a favorite football team in their profile.
 There are also many third-party companies that have psychographic data that can be used for targeting.
 In addition, if a brand has first-party psychographic data but not at scale, they can work with companies to develop look-alike audiences based on that information.
 Brands that psychographic targeting performs well for are categories where products are similar and the brand’s personality and/or values align with specific consumers’ personalities and/or values.

 Geographic/Location

 Like demographic targeting, geographic targeting is something marketers have been doing for a very long time using local TV and radio to target key markets or unwired networks to reach a specific region of the country.
 However, geographic targeting has evolved with more precise data.
 Now advertisers can narrow audiences down much further to the zip code or even zip plus 4 levels.
 In addition, there are location companies such as Foursquare and Cubiq that have the ability to target based on location through tracking a panel of mobile devices across the country.
 Some examples include targeting frequent shoppers for a retailer you are stocked in to get them to buy your product when they are in store – or targeting consumers who visit a competitor’s location with an ad to convince them to visit your location.
-Geographic targeting is suited for products with limited distribution or regions with highly concentrated usage.
+Geographic targeting is suited for products with limited distribution or in regions with highly concentrated usage.

 Attribution

 Attribution is a really important area of data and analytics these days.
 With the ability to track consumers from ad view to product purchase, it enables marketers to finally answer the old adage by John Wanamaker, “Half the money I spend on advertising is wasted; the trouble is I don’t know which half”.
 From a targeting standpoint, a brand can target audiences that purchased products to encourage repeat purchases or find look-alike audiences of consumers who purchased their product to bring in new consumers.
 In addition, marketers can see which audiences saw their ad and dropped off somewhere along the path to purchase and then create a target out of these consumers to encourage them to complete the sale.
 Brands that are selling direct to consumers are a natural fit for attribution targeting.
 Conversely, brands selling their product through a variety of third-party vendors will find this type of targeting more challenging.
-However, a number of retail media networks such as Instacart (which covers multiple grocery retailers) and retailer owned networks such as Walmart Connect or 84.51 (Krogers network) provide targeting based on their shoppers.
+However, a number of retail media networks such as Instacart (which covers multiple grocery retailers) and retailer owned networks such as Walmart Connect or 84.51 (Krogers’ network) provide targeting based on their shoppers.
 Also, almost any product has some outlet that advertising can be attributed to that would be useful for targeting, even if it isn’t a direct sale, such as downloading a recipe from their website.

 Privacy Compliant Identifiers